cinchy-co/Documentation/deployment-guide/deployment-guides/iis-deployment-installation.md

 - Access to Cinchy.net (Cinchy Prod) can be obtained during onboarding.
 - Alternatively, users can request access by sending an email to [support@cinchy.com](mailto:support@cinchy.com).

-### Access Cinchy.Releases Table from Cinchy UI
+### Access Cinchy Releases Table from Cinchy UI

-1. Navigate to the Cinchy.Releases table from the Cinchy user interface.
+1. Navigate to the **Cinchy Releases** table from the Cinchy user interface.

 ### Download Release Artifacts